Transition & Employment

 Peer Navigator, Veteran Service to Career Program

 Elan is a third-generation Air Force veteran whose son is currently active duty Navy.
 She is a student at UCCS, working on a Bachelor of Arts degree in Human Services focusing on Veterans.
 She came to us in April 2020 as a UCCS work-study and feels honored to be on board full time.
 She is a positive, upbeat person with a can-do attitude.
 Elan is compassionate and has been serving in her church community for several years.
 Elan finds joy in supporting her church’s children’s department.
-She has four adult children of her own and she is blessed with has two beautiful grandchildren!
+She has four adult children of her own and she is blessed with two beautiful grandchildren!
 When Elan is not working, she enjoys traveling to see the grandbabies, one in Chicago and the other in North Carolina.
 Her love of dogs and people mean there will always be dog treats in her desk and delicious candy on her desk.